 Kindergarten social studies integrates well with art, literature, and drama.
-Rather than teaching social studies skills in isolation, teach them as children participate in hands on activities.
-Social studies skills develop naturally through play, dramatizations, role playing, fieldtrips and through the study of themes.
+Rather than teaching social studies skills in isolation, teach them as children participate in hands on activities incorporating other areas of the curriculum.
+Social studies skills develop naturally through play, dramatizations, role-playing, field trips and through the study of hands on themes.

 What social studies skills do my students need to know?